federicohyo/ofxSiliconRetina/README.md

 ![alt text](https://github.com/federicohyo/ofxSiliconRetina/blob/master/docs/viewer.png "Viewer")

-The statistics shows the display running only at about 60 fps.
+The statistic panel shows the display running only at about 60 fps.
 Nonetheless, the event-data are being timestamped with a single micro-seconds (us) resolution (see https://inilabs.com/products/dynamic-and-active-pixel-vision-sensor/).

 Introduction